2025 - Edition 2

 Principal

 Congratulations to Meg Harris (Class of 2019) who won her first individual GOLD medal in the 50M Freestyle at the World Aquatic Championships.
-The entire Ashgrove community relished cheering Meg on in Singapore.
+The entire Ashgrove community relished cheering Meg and Hannah Casey (Class of 2023) on in Singapore.

 Most recently, Meg was honoured as Griffith University’s Athlete of the Year for 2025.
 As a Sport Scholarship recipient, she’s not only a world champion in the pool but also studying for a Bachelor of Nursing at Griffith University.